Motor Trend: New car guides

 vehicles.
 The September issue looks at the latest cars (sedans, coupes, etc.) for the next coming calendar year, whilst in October the magazine looks at off-roaders, MPVs and sport-utility vehicles (SUVs).

 Offshoots

 Truck Trend

 Truck Trend magazine presented features and the latest news about the truck, SUV, and crossover segments.
 Additionally, the Readers' Rides section allowed readers to post images and information about their own vehicles.
 Truck Trend began in 1995 as "Truck Trends," a section of Motor Trend itself.
 It became the stand-alone publication Truck Trend in 1997.
 Truck Trend magazine ceased production in December 2019, as one of the nineteen magazines that Motor Trend Group ceased publication during that month.

 Motor Trend Classic

-Motor Trend Classic, which took a break from publishing in the late 2000s, was restarted in 2010.
-It includes articles about significant classic cars from around the world made during the last 60 years.
-Publication was later suspended again, and as of 2014, Motor Trend Classic was no longer being published.
+Motor Trend Classic included articles about significant classic cars from around the world made during the last 60 years.
+A total of 23 issues were produced.
+The first run was eight issues: two undated issues in 2005, and six additional bimonthly issues in 2006.
+Several years later the title was relaunched, and that second run was fifteen issues: quarterly from Spring 2010 through Spring 2013, then a combined Spring/Fall 2013 issue, with the final Summer 2014 issue appearing a year later.